Writing a last will and testament is a big step. But if your loved ones don’t know where to find your will, how much good will it do?

 Trust funds: If a will dictates who should get your assets, a trust fund dictates how those assets should be inherited.

 Power of attorney: A power of attorney (POA) is a document that enables someone else to make legal and financial decisions on your behalf, such as if you were incapacitated or couldn’t do so on your own.
+There are several different types of POA.

 Ethical will: This isn’t a legal or binding document, but some people choose to write out a more qualitative take on their wishes for their loved ones, family history and lessons they want to pass down.
 If you’re thinking about where to store your will, you might also store your ethical will alongside it.